 We rented our car from Hertz at the Bergen airport.

-I’d read that a driving license must be held for at least a year in order to rent a car in Norway – I have no idea if they checked those details.
-I armed myself with both my US and UK driving licenses because my UK driving license had been renewed less than a year ago and, at a quick glance, it could have been construed as being issued (not renewed) less than a year ago.
+I’d read that a driving license must be held for at least a year to rent a car in Norway – I have no idea if they checked those details.
+I armed myself with both my US and UK driving licenses because my UK driving license had been renewed less than a year ago, and, at a quick glance, it could have been construed as being issued (not renewed) less than a year ago.

 It’s crazy that I’ve had my UK driving license for 11 years.

 The Hertz counter was in the Arrivals hall of the Bergen airport.
 Checking in was fast, and we were on our way to the parking garage within minutes.
 In fact, the walk from the Hertz counter to the parking garage took longer than checking in.

 We were given a Toyota Yaris hybrid that looked brand new but surprisingly had 22,592 km / 14,000 mi on it.
 I loved driving this zippy little car.

 I first noticed an automatic transmission when we got to the car.
 Jackpot!